UQRUG/uqrug_website/README.md

 * The `meetings/` directory is for meeting notes, published after the event took place.
 The `date` value in the `.qmd` source is when the event took place.
 * The `presentations/` directory is for storing slideshows and other documents prepared for an event, that can later on be embedded into other posts.
 (See [this post](posts/2023-08-30-August-Stats/index.qmd) for an example iframe.)

+## Code of Conduct

+Note that anyone contributing to or participating in UQRUG needs to abide to our [Code of Conduct](code_of_conduct.qmd).